The Law Office of Jeremy D. Morley handles many international family law cases that concern India or Non-Resident Indians.

 We always act with Indian or other local counsel whenever appropriate or necessary.

-We have enormous experience in counselling clients concerning such matters, especially as to international divorce jurisdiction;international child custody; & international child abduction.
+We have enormous experience in counselling clients concerning such matters, especially as to international divorce jurisdiction; international child custody; international child abduction; the impact of Section 498a cases; and prenuptial agreements.

-Jeremy Morley has served as an expert witness on Indian family law and international child abduction to India.
-See our article at:
+Jeremy Morley has frequently served as an expert witness on Indian family law and international child abduction to India in cases throughout the United States, as well as in Canada and Australia.

 Abducted Children Returned From India

-We have succeeded twice in recent weeks in securing the return to their homes in the United States of children who were abducted by a parent to India.
+We have succeeded twice in securing the return to their homes in the United States of children who were abducted by a parent to India.

 The results were not accomplished through the Indian legal system, which is generally not helpful in this area.
 Instead we used less formal means of applying appropriate pressure to achieve the desired result.